marcosbermejo/itunesweb/README.md

 When developing projects with ReactJS, I like to use [SWR](https://swr.vercel.app/) for data fetching.
 This way to stream data allows me to have much less code to mantain since it makes the Redux library unnecesary.
 I just call the React Hook to fetch the data and this library will call the endpoint only if needed.

-This library allowed me to delete tons of lines of code and forget about Redux
+This library allowed me to delete tons of lines of code and forget about Redux.

-[SWRV](https://github.com/Kong/swrv) is the implementation for VueJS of the stale-while-revalidate pattern
+[SWRV](https://github.com/Kong/swrv) is the implementation for VueJS of the stale-while-revalidate pattern.

-I decided to use it instead of any other Flux inspired library like Vuex
+I decided to use it instead of any other Flux inspired library like Vuex.

 ```ts
 // ./src/components/AlbumList.vue